 This recipe is made without any specialty ingredients that need to be ordered ahead of time; find everything at your local grocery store!

 25. Make it Better with Sage and Brown Butter

 Want to try something a little different?
 With a bit more deep, rich flavor and a kick of seasonal herbs and spices?

 Try this version, made with tasty and nutty brown butter and the herbalicious flavor of sage, which blends so nicely with the more traditional spices like cinnamon, ginger, and allspice.

 This might just be the best Thanksgiving pie you’ve ever tried!

 Armed with these recipes, you’re sure to sail through the fall season on a satisfying sea of deliciousness at every meal.
 And don’t forget – lots of these dishes make excellent leftovers.

-By the way, if you made its this far and you’re still looking for pie, we’ve got that too!
+By the way, if you made its this far and you’re still looking for various other holiday pies, we’ve got that too!
 Check out our round up of some of the best recipes here.

 What are your family favorites?
 And how will you use canned or home-roasted winter squash in new ways to expand your culinary repertoire this season?
 We want to hear from you!
-Leave us a message in the comments.
+Leave us a message in the comments below.